-Sloppy Joe Big Mac Sliders taste just like biting into a Big Mac!
-This sloppy joe recipe has all the familiar flavors of the popular fast food burger!
+These Big Mac Sliders taste just like biting into a juicy Big Mac!
+This slider recipe has that “special sauce” mixed right into the filling!

-I’m going to go out there and say that these Sloppy Joe Big Mac Sliders are a home run.
+I’m going to go out there and say that these Big Mac Sliders are a home run.
 Yep, an over the fence, out of the park home run.

 Because that’s how flipping amazing these beef sliders are.
 And you know I wouldn’t lie to you guys, take me word that you will be making this dinner recipes like all the time.

-Make these sloppy joe sliders for dinner, for parties, for potlucks or even appetizers.
-This fun sloppy joe recipes tastes just like biting into a Big Mac, only in my opinion, even better.
+Make these ground beef sliders for dinner, for parties, for potlucks or even appetizers.
+These sliders taste just like biting into a Big Mac, only in my opinion, even better.
 Why is it better?
 Well it’s homemade so you know it’s got to be better FOR you.

 And for two, it’s a super easy dinner recipe that the whole family is going to love.
 I guarantee it.
 If you can’t find these little sesame seed slider buns you can use any slider buns, or even go big with a regular size sesame seed bun.